 In comparison, business credit is directly tied to your business’s financial history.
 Your business credit score demonstrates whether your business is a good candidate to lend money to or do business with.
 Your business credit score indicates to lenders, suppliers, and other vendors how likely you are to pay your business-related invoices and bills on time.
 A good business credit score helps you qualify for business loans, lines of credit, and trade credit from lenders and suppliers.
-It can also help you secure more favourable repayment terms for small business loans and other financial products.
+It can also help you secure low-rate business loans, along with more favourable repayment terms for small business loans and other financial products.

 Personal credit scores range typically range between 300 and 850.
 This range may differ between credit bureaus.
 The higher your score, the lower amount of financial risk you pose for lenders.
 By improving your personal credit, you want to get your personal credit score as close to 850 as possible.

 On the other hand, business credit scores in Canada vary between the two main credit bureaus.
 TransUnion’s business credit risk score ranges from 400 (poor) to 800 (excellent).
 Equifax provides four separate scores that each provide specific information:

 Managing these different scores can be difficult for any small business owner.
 That’s why Thinking Capital and Equifax have teamed up to create the Small Business Grade.
 The Small Business Grade is a simple metric that helps you understand your business credit health.
 Like grades on a high school report card, your Small Business Grade appears as a letter score from A to E. The higher your letter score, the stronger your business credit health is.